 Can Temporary Residents Travel to Canada During Coronavirus Travel Ban?

 Canada had announced previously that the only people allowed to enter Canada will be Permanent Residents and Citizens of Canada.
 Recently they retracted their statement by exempting International Students and Foreign Workers.
 International students are exempt from Canada’s Coronavirus travel ban as long as they have a valid study permit or have been approved for […]

-March 23rd Update: Only Canadian citizens, and permanent residents, and some foreign nationals travelling from the United States (US) who have been in the US for at least 14 days and are asymptomatic, are able to enter Canada by air at this time.
-Workers, students and approved permanent residents who haven’t landed should not travel […]
+*Please visit our page Covid-19 Canada Travel Restrictions to see the most recent updates on travelling to Canada during Covid.* March 23, 2020 Update: Only Canadian citizens, and permanent residents, and some foreign nationals travelling from the United States (US) who have been in the US for at least 14 days and are asymptomatic, are able to […]

 Can a Person Enter Canada After Being Deported from the US?

 If you have been deported from the United States for any reason it could have devastating repercussions.
 During your deportation or removal, the agent officer will tell you how long you must stay outside of the US.
 Typically a border or immigration officer will require five, ten, 20 or forever until you can return.
 Depending […]

 Should a Canadian Receive a Pardon for Minor Crimes?

 Though most pardons are for minor crimes, Canadians can be given pardons, or record suspensions, for many serious crimes — in the most recent year, pardons were granted for manslaughter, kidnapping, attempted murder, hostage-taking and arson with disregard for human life, among other things.
 A senior RCMP (Royal Canadian Mounted Police) officer wrote, “When a Canadian […]